abdelrahmanemadismail/alx-system_engineering-devops/0x01-shell_permissions/README.md

 > Note: the mode of `olleh` will not always the same.
 Make sure your script works for any mode.
 #### run
     ./10-mirror_permissions
+___
+## 11. Directories

+### 11-directories_permissions
+> Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.
+#### run
+    ./11-directories_permissions